Sv443-Network/UserUtils/docs.md

 Calling this function will set the `Error.stackTraceLimit` to 100 (if it's not already higher) to ensure the stack trace is preserved.

 ⚠️ This function should be called as soon as possible (I recommend using `@run-at document-start`), as it will only intercept events that are *attached* after this function is called.
 ⚠️ Due to this function modifying the `addEventListener` prototype, it might break execution of the page's main script if the userscript is running in an isolated context (like it does in FireMonkey).
-In that case, calling this function will throw an error.
+In that case, calling this function will throw a [`PlatformError`](#platformerror).

 <details><summary><b>Example - click to view</b></summary>